wighawag/blog-ipfs/webapp/posts/ethereum-and-gas.md

 This workaround does not require to compute a `E`  value as mentioned in the previous one and thus does not rely on a specific gas pricing (except for the behaviour of EIP-150).
 If the call is not given enough gas and fails for that reason, the condition above will always fail, ensuring the current call will revert.

-This check still pass if the gas given was less AND the external call reverted or succeeded EARLY (so that the gas left after the call > txGas / 63).
+Note that this check still pass if the gas given was less AND the external call reverted or succeeded EARLY (so that the gas left after the call > txGas / 63).
 This can be an issue if the code executed as part of the CALL is reverting as a result of a check against the gas provided.
 Like a meta transaction in a meta transaction.
-That is why we use an assert here.
+That is why we use an assert here, so that all gas is used, emulating an out of gas exception.

 This workaround is actually used in several places today.
 - It was first implemented as part of my work on [Sandbox](https://www.sandbox.game) for a Meta Transaction standard (see [EIP-1776](https://github.com/ethereum/EIPs/issues/1776)).